usamaabidai/Data-Analysis-Portfolio/README.md

 **Description:** The project examined transaction data from Chef's Kitchen, focusing on bill amounts, tipping behavior, and customer demographics.
 The dataset included features such as order ID, day of the week, time of day, party size, smoking status, gender of the bill payer, total bill amount, and tip amount.
 The analysis involved data cleaning, exploratory data analysis (EDA), statistical analysis, and pattern recognition to uncover insights into tipping behavior across different factors like time, day, and demographics.

-**Skills:** data cleaning, data analysis, statistical analysis, pattern recognition, data visualization.
+**Skills:** data cleaning, data analysis, pattern recognition, data visualization.

 **Technology:** Python, Pandas, NumPy, Seaborn, Matplotlib.